The School of English at the University of Sheffield has one of the largest concentrations of researchers in literary linguistics in the world.

-- We organised the 2008 annual conference of the Poetics and Linguistics Association
+- We've previously organised the annual conference of the Poetics and Linguistics Association

-- The 2011 Dialect in Literature conference built on the successes of our AHRC-funded Dialect in British Fiction project
+- Our Dialect in Literature conference built on the successes of our AHRC-funded Dialect in British Fiction project

-- The Art/Text Symposium in May 2012 brought together artists and academics to look at the role of language in visual arts practice
+- The Art/Text Symposium brought together artists and academics to look at the role of language in visual arts practice

 Postgraduate teaching and research

 The University of Sheffield has one of the largest concentrations of researchers in literary linguistics in the world, with expertise ranging from cognitive poetics to the history of literary and linguistic thought, and from dialect representation to empirical stylistics.